atharvparamane/Code_library/README.md

 ### Code_library

-## This library consists to important and ready to use cpp code snippets.
+## This library consists of important and ready to use cpp code snippets.